BenchLabs/bench-technology-handbook/culture-and-principles.md

 Reason: Letting them off the hook for being busy instead of intervening in the excuse and standing for their growth.
 ```

-**Honour Time**
+**Succeed Together**
 ```
-Failure: Learning and doing are not separate endeavors.
-Within the time we allocate to a problem, we must account for both the need to deliver a solution and the need to properly learn _how_ to deliver it.
+Failure: If learning is a cultural measure of success, the Engineers success criteria failed because the speed of the product success crtiera was prioritized.
+Not everyone succeeded.
-Reason: Somewhere in the planning process a deliverable was agreed on that didn't provide time for learning.
+Reason: Prioritizing one set of success crtieria over others due to a false sense of convenienece or imporatance.
 ```

 This tells us that this conversation is not consistent with our culture, and it also gives us a starting place for how to have the _next_ conversation to get back on track.
 In this case two things are happening: the engineer is letting a deadline take priority over their own growth, and the manager is letting it happen—despite having committed to the `Learning and doing...` and `The speed at which we learn..` axioms.
-That's not how we Create Value, Foster Growth, or Honour Time!
+That's not how we Create Value, Foster Growth, or Succeed Together!

 Guided by our principles, a subsequent conversation could be: